p3732/arrival_film_analysis/src/chapter3 communication.md

 So from the perspective of the aliens, offering a 'weapon' could have a clearly defined meaning, since their language apparently is the only tool they posses.
 It is even foreshadowed that this 'weapon' is language, when Ian is introduced and reads the preface of Louise's book, quoting her that language "is the first weapon drawn in a conflict".

+### Mistrust
 The military has an equally limited perspective.
 From the get go it is suspicious of the aliens intentions, even fearing the atmosphere in the spaceship, in which humans are able to breath, is a trap to eventually suffocate sent messengers.
 The army also restricts Louise to only using a predefined list of words, in fear that if given too much knowledge about mankind, the aliens could abuse that information.
 It is quite possible that this lack of vocabulary led to the ambiguity of the received message "offer weapon", which the different nations of earth promptly interpreted to mean many things, ranging from a demand to be offered a weapon by humans, to the starting signal for a global _Battle Royale_ [@battle_royale] among all nations.

-With the military's __mistrust__ fired up across all landing sites, the established international communication via video telephony comes to a halt.
+With the military's mistrust fired up across all landing sites, the established international communication via video telephony comes to a halt.
 The used setup of communication allowed for facial expressions and gestures to aid in overcoming the language barrier.
 It shows that the military has insight into the importance of using multiple communication channels, and knows not to limit communication to audio or text feeds.